Skip to content

 file: creds.json

 There are many ways to create variables for Jikken tests.
-The most basic example is using the variables field in a Jikken test definition.
-For example, if you wanted to create a variable that contained a username to use in a request, you might define it as in the example below.
+The most basic method is using the variables field in a Jikken test definition.
+For example, if you wanted to create a variable that contained a username, you might define it like so:

 variables: